30.0 h + 30.0 h

 - Discrete Fourier transform, properties, convolution, truncation and window

 - Finite impulse response filters, phase linearity, types and properties of poles and zeros

 - Synthesis of FIR filters: window method, frequency response sampling, minimax synthesis and Remez method

-- Synthesis of IIR filters: Prony method, synthesis method by bilinear transformation
+- Synthesis of IIR filters by impulse invariance and bilinear transformation

 - Bayesian filtering, Kalman filtering, particle filter, and variants

 - Theory of multiresolution and wavelet transforms (from the Haar system to other wavelets)